-Nearly all neutrons end up bound in the most stable light element He.
-Heavier nuclei do not form in any significant quantity both because of the absence of stable nuclei with mass number 5 or 8 (which impedes nucleosynthesis via $n^4$ He, $p^4$ He or HeHe reactions), and the large Coulomb barriers for reactions such as He(He, $\gamma$ )Li and He(He, $\gamma$ )Be.
-Hence the primordial mass fraction of He, $Y_p \equiv \rho(^4\text{He})/\rho_b$ , can be estimated by the simple counting argument
+Nearly all neutrons end up bound in the most stable light element 4He.
+Heavier nuclei do not form in any significant quantity both because of the absence of stable nuclei with mass number 5 or 8 (which impedes nucleosynthesis via n^4 He, p^4 He or 4He4He reactions), and the large Coulomb barriers for reactions such as 3He(4He, γ)7Li and 3He(4He, γ)7Be.
+Hence the primordial mass fraction of 4He, $Y_p \equiv \rho(^4\text{He})/\rho_b$, can be estimated by the simple counting argument

-$$Y{\rm p} = \frac{2(n/p)}{1+n/p} \simeq 0.25 \ . \tag{24.1}$$
+$$Y{\rm p} = \frac{2(n/p)}{1+n/p} \simeq 0.25$$ (24.1)

-There is little sensitivity here to the actual nuclear reaction rates, which are, however, important in determining the other 'left-over' abundances: D and He at the level of a few times $10^{-5}$ by number relative to H, and Li/H at the level of about $10^{-10}$ (when $\eta{10}$ is in the range 1-10).
+There is little sensitivity here to the actual nuclear reaction rates, which are, however, important in determining the other 'left-over' abundances: D and 3He at the level of a few times 10^{-5} by number relative to H, and 7Li/H at the level of about 10^{-10} (when η{10} is in the range 1-10).
 These values can be understood in terms of approximate analytic arguments [12,13].
-The experimental parameter most important in determining $Y{\rm p}$ is the neutron lifetime, $\tau_n$ , which normalizes (the inverse of) $\Gamma{n \leftarrow p}$ .
-Its value has recently been significantly revised downwards to $\tau_n = 880.3 \pm 1.1$ s (see N Baryons Listing).
+The experimental parameter most important in determining Y_p is the neutron lifetime, τ_n , which normalizes (the inverse of) $\Gamma{n \leftarrow p}$.
+Its value has recently been significantly revised downwards to $\tau_n = 880.2 \pm 1.0$ s (see N Baryons Listing).

-The elemental abundances shown in Fig. 24.1 as a function of $\eta{10}$ were calculated [14] using an updated version [15] of the Wagoner code [1]; other versions [16-18] are publicly available.
-The He curve includes small corrections due to radiative processes at zero and finite temperatures [19], non-equilibrium neutrino heating during $e^{\pm}$ annihilation [20], and finite nucleon mass effects [21]; the range reflects primarily the $2\sigma$ uncertainty in the neutron lifetime.
-The spread in the curves for D, He, and Li corresponds to the $2\sigma$ uncertainties in nuclear cross sections, as estimated by Monte Carlo methods [15,22-24].
-The input nuclear data have been carefully reassessed [14, 24-28], leading to improved precision in the abundance predictions.
-In particular, the uncertainty in Li/H at interesting values of $\eta$ has been reduced recently by a factor ~ 2, a consequence of a similar reduction in the error budget [29] for the dominant mass-7 production channel He(He, $\gamma$ )Be.
-Polynomial fits to the predicted abundances and the error correlation matrix have been given [23,30].
+The elemental abundances shown in Fig. 24.1 as a function of η{10} were calculated [14] using an updated version [15] of the Wagoner code [1]; other versions [16-18] too are publicly available.
+The 4He curve includes small corrections due to radiative processes at zero and finite temperatures [19], non-equilibrium neutrino heating during e^{\pm} annihilation [20], and finite nucleon mass effects [21]; the range primarily reflects the 2σ uncertainty in the neutron lifetime.
+The spread in the curves for D, 3He, and 7Li corresponds to the 2σ uncertainties in nuclear cross sections, as estimated by Monte Carlo methods [15, 22-24].
+The input nuclear data have been carefully reassessed [14, 24-28], leading to improve precision for the abundance predictions.
+In particular, the uncertainty in 7Li/H at interesting values of η has been reduced recently by a factor ~ 2, a consequence of a similar reduction in the error budget [29] for the dominant mass-7 production channel 3He(4He, γ)7Be.
+Polynomial fits to the predicted abundances and the error correlation matrix have been given in refs.
+[23,30].
 The boxes in Fig. 24.1 show the observationally inferred primordial abundances with their associated uncertainties, as discussed below.

 The nuclear reaction cross sections important for BBN have all been measured at the relevant energies.
-We will see, however, that recently there have been substantial advances in the precision of light element observations (e.g., D/H) and in cosmological parameters (e.g., from Planck).
-This motivates corresponding improvement in BBN precision and thus in the key reaction cross sections.
-For example, it has been suggested [31] that $d(p, \gamma)^3$ He measurements may suffer from systematic errors and be inferior to ab initio theory; if so, this could alter D/H abundances at a level that is now significant.
+Recently however there have been substantial advances in the precision of light element observations (e.g., D/H) and in the determination of cosmological parameters (e.g., from Planck).
+This motivates corresponding improvement in BBN predictions and thus in the key reaction cross sections.
+For example, it has been suggested [31,32] that $d(p,\gamma)^3$ He measurements may suffer from systematic errors and be inferior to ab initio theory; if so, this could alter D/H abundances at a level that is now significant.
+Ongoing low-background cross section measurements should resolve this issue [33].

-Figure 24.1: The primordial abundances of He, D, He, and Li as predicted by the standard model of Big-Bang nucleosynthesis-the bands show the 95% CL range [5].
+Figure 24.1: The primordial abundances of 4He, D, 3He, and 7Li as predicted by the standard model of Big-Bang nucleosynthesis - the bands show the 95% CL range [5].
 Boxes indicate the observed light element abundances.
-The narrow vertical band indicates the CMB measure of the cosmic baryon density, while the wider band indicates the BBN concordance range (both at 95% CL).
+The narrow vertical band indicates the CMB measure of the cosmic baryon density, while the wider band indicates the BBN D+4He concordance range (both at 95% CL).